-- ⇒ A "go-pro" camera or equivalent mounted on your bike or helmet (and recording constantly) provides compelling evidence of what happened after a crash. - ⇒ Witnesses are very important to Police and to you, because the evidence they provide has the most weight in court they are independent from the folks involved in the accident and their evidence can be crucial. - ⇒ For this reason you should try to locate as many witnesses as possible.
+- ⇒ Witnesses are very important to Police and to you, because the evidence they provide has the most weight in court they are independent from the folks involved in the accident and their evidence can be crucial. - ⇒ For this reason you should try to locate as many witnesses as possible.
 For instance, you might try calling out, "Did anyone see what happened?"
 When someone comes forward, note their name and contact information on the Crash List you might ask for their business card. - Ask these witnesses to wait and give their information to the Police (if they are attending); or, if the witness has to leave, ask them if you can identify them to the Police.
-No need for them to describe the crash at this time tell them that you and/or someone else will get back to them later. - ⇒ DO NOT show the witnesses your crash report or tell them your version of what happened his or her description of the accident must remain their own independent version. - ⇒ You can order a copy of the completed Police Report from the police service for the names, addresses and phone numbers of witnesses who you may not have collected, if the police took the time to obtain this information.
+No need for them to describe the crash at this time tell them that you and/or someone else will get back to them later. - ⇒ DO NOT show the witnesses your crash report or tell them your version of what happened his or her description of the accident must remain their own independent version. - ⇒ Look at the Police Report for the names, addresses and phone numbers of witnesses who you may not have collected.